Global Warming and Climate Change, What to Believe?

 >It will last thousands of years once it gets going.

->Unfortunately, at least for right now, GW/CC is mostly just a trend in the data only seen by the climate experts, and thus it is easily ignored in our daily lives.
+>Unfortunately, at least for right now, GW/CC is mostly just an obscure trend in the data that can only be fully appreciated by the climate experts, and thus it is easily ignored in our daily lives.

 Among the many serious repercussions of the disrupted weather that GW/CC will cause is that it could substantially reduce world-wide food production.
 World grain reserves fluctuate and sometimes get dangerously low even in normal times, GW/CC would make the situation much worse.
 A recent study shows that harvest losses of major crops of 20 to 50 percent can be expected at the end of our century if things don’t change.
 That likely would lead to famine and mass migrations of starving people, and fighting over dwindling food sources.
 Some experts say that it is already happening in the Middle East and Africa, such as the recent migrations from Syria into Europe, basically caused by unusual drought.